-As with many writers, my desire to write fiction took a back seat to making a living till the kid were grown and I had time to think.
+As with many writers, my desire to write fiction took a back seat to life and making a living till the kid were grown and I had time to think.

 My first serious attempt at a novel fell short of my expectations and sits unpublished in a drawer.

 For a number of reasons, I flirted with screenwriting for a few years and eventually wrote four screenplays: Red Sky (a drama about two middle-aged people who are disillusioned with their lives and want a do-over) OMG!
 My Boyfriend's a Secret Agent! (a farce/romantic-comedy and my wife's favorite) Gorilla's in the Bisque (a comedy/fantasy about a young man who comes to realize that his only real passion in life is to be a gorilla) and last but not least, My Favorite Vacation -- which eventually became Nice Woody and led to the Margie Murder Mystery series.